indigofairyx/Menu-Spy-4-AHK/README.md

 ### A faster way of copying simple values that you would get from window spy.

-Holding down the Hotkey `F4` for .15 secs will get the info of the window **UNDER THE MOUSE** (active or not) and then display this menu with the info dynamically in place.
+Holding down the Hotkey `F4` for .15 secs will get the info of the window **UNDER THE MOUSE** (active or not) and then displays this menu with the info dynamically in place.

 ![screenshot](https://i.imgur.com/rcpOQnU.png)